bcprescott/bcprescott.github.io/public/blog/email-sentiment-part1.md

 Photo by [Tim Mossholder](https://unsplash.com/@timmossholder?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com/?utm_source=medium&utm_medium=referral)

-Now that we have a list of "meh, I kind of cleaned it" data, we can start to send the data to our Azure API, retrieve the results, and visualize our data.
+Now that we have a list of "meh, I kind of cleaned it" data, we can start to send the data to our API, retrieve the results, and visualize our data.

 We're going to provide our newly created list as our list_name argument in our core sentiment analysis function.
 The function is written in a way to provide not just a frequency table of results, but also a list containing the rows themselves that may contain errors when analyzing.